everythingfunctional/veggies/doc/pages/Tutorial.md

 ## Inputs for a Whole Test Suite

+In some cases, there are multiple tests that make sense for some given starting point.
 For this and the next section, we're going to switch examples, and write tests for a stack implementation.
 It's a simple stack of integers, with an implementation like below.